statnett/k3a-lag-exporter/README.md

 * If an allow-list is given, only topics/consumer groups that match an entry in the list is passed on.

-* Otherwise. of no allow-list is given, every existing topic/consumer group is passed on to the deny-list.
+* Otherwise, if no allow-list is given, every existing topic/consumer group is passed on to the deny-list.

 * If a deny-list is given, any matching topic/consumer group will be